Scroll left or right to view full table

 For details on CA CPT, read here.

-If you have a thing for traveling and can gel easily with all kinds of people, then pursuing a career in the cabin crew of commercial planes as an Air Hostess is the best option for you.
+If you have a thing for travelling and can gel easily with all kinds of people, then pursuing a career in the cabin crew of commercial planes as an Air Hostess is the best option for you.
 You don’t need to have a very high qualification to become an Airhostess.
 Passing 10+2 and having a pleasing personality, good appearance, and language proficiency is all you need.
 You will need to pursue a diploma course from an Air Hostess academy to be eligible for interview in an airline.
 Once selected, you will be given training by the respective airline before actually recruiting you in their cabin crew.

 Want to be an air hostess?
 Get complete details read here.